bglawson1001/4443-MobileApps-Lawson/Assignments/Code Repository/README.md

-## A01 - Code Repository
+## A05 - React + FastAPI + MongoDB
 ### Brayden Lawson
 ### Description:

-In this assignment Dr.Griffin told us to create a github repository for this course.
-This is where all of our assignments will be turned in.
+In this assignment Dr.Griffin is having us add various functionality to an app.
+This assignment in particular focuses on login and registration.

 ### Repository